4n0nymou3/cf-vless-config-builder/README_EN.md

 4. Copy the address Cloudflare shows after deploying (something like `myworker.username.workers.dev` for a Worker, or `myproject.pages.dev` for Pages).

 At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker/Pages address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Observatory Settings, Chain Proxy, and the config name).
 Use the "📥 Import Settings" button to load that same file back into the page so all settings are restored automatically.

-This button only accepts files exported from this same tool.
+This button only accepts a file that was exported from this exact same version of TCB.
+Settings files from older versions (even if manually edited) are always rejected, so an incomplete or version-mismatched set of settings can never be applied to the page by mistake.
+If you kept a settings file from an older version of TCB, you'll need to re-enter your settings manually in this version once, then export a fresh file so it can be imported going forward.

 ### Step 3 — Build the Config